icgc-dcc/dcc-docs/docs/download/downloading-data.md

 3. Click on `Token Manager`
     ![Token-Manager-Link](images/token-manager-link.png)

-4. Select `collab.download` and click `Generate` button to create an access token for downloading data from Collaboratory
+4. Select `collab.read` and click `Generate` button to create an access token for downloading data from Collaboratory

     ![Token-Manager](images/token-manager-collab.png)